ismailhammounou/db2ixf/README.md

 as input, enabling direct parsing of IXF data from file objects, making it convenient for handling large datasets without the need for intermediate file storage.
-- **Minimal dependencies**: The package has only one dependency, pyarrow, which is automatically installed alongside the package.
+- **Minimal dependencies**: The package has only 2 dependencies, pyarrow and typer, which are automatically installed alongside the package.
 - **CLI**: command line tool called ``db2ixf`` comes with the package.

 ## Getting Started